 - ¾ cup milk almond, coconut, half and half...whatevs

 - 1.5 cups whole wheat flour

 - 1.5 teaspoons baking powder

 - ¼ teaspoon salt

 - Preheat the oven to 350F and spray a loaf pan with cooking spray.

 - In a large bowl combine the banana, applesauce, honey, egg, milk, and vanilla until creamy.
 Make a well in the center of the wet ingredients and add the remaining ingredients, reserving a few oats for sprinkling over the top if you'd like.
-Combine the dry ingredients gently, then fold into the wet mixture until just mixed.
+Combine the dry ingredients gently in the well, then fold into the wet mixture until just mixed.
 Pour into a loaf pan and sprinkle with extra oats.

 - Bake for 60-70 minutes until a toothpick inserted in the center of the loaf comes out clean.
 Let cool for 5 minutes in the pan, then remove from the pan to a rack to cool completely before covering or slicing and serving.